HrbrIO/FerryBoat/README.md

 # hrbr-ferryboat

-Parses lines from log files, converts each line to a beacon message, and then sends the beacon messages to (https://hrbr.io).
+Parses lines from log files, converts each line to a beacon message, sends a beacon message to (https://hrbr.io).

 If you are looking for a working example then you should check out the [ferryboat-cli](https://github.com/HrbrIO/ferryboat-cli#README.md) which is a command